-"Credit Agreement").
-In September, 2021, we entered into an eighth amendment to our Credit Agreement which modified the definition of "Adjusted LIBO Rate".
+In September, 2021 we entered into an eighth amendment to our Credit Agreement which modified the definition of "Adjusted LIBO Rate".

-The seventh amendment to the Credit Agreement, among other things, provided for the following:
+In August, 2021 we entered into a seventh amendment to our Credit Agreement which, among other things, provided for the following:

-- o a \$1.2 billion aggregate amount revolving credit facility, which is scheduled to mature on August 24, 2026, representing an increase of \$200 million over the \$1.0 billion previous commitment.
-As of March 31, 2022, this facility had \$460 million of borrowings outstanding and \$736 million of available borrowing capacity, net of \$4 million of outstanding letters of credit; - o a \$1.7 billion initial tranche A term loan facility, which is scheduled to mature on August 24, 2026, resulting in an initial reduction of \$150 million from the \$1.85 billion of borrowings outstanding under the previous tranche A term loan facility, and; - o repayment of approximately \$488 million of outstanding borrowings and termination of the previous tranche B term loan facility.
+- a \$1.2 billion aggregate amount revolving credit facility, which is scheduled to mature on August 24, 2026, representing an increase of \$200 million over the \$1.0 billion previous commitment.
+As of June 30, 2022, this facility had \$140 million of borrowings outstanding and \$1.056 billion of available borrowing capacity, net of \$4 million of outstanding letters of credit; - a \$1.7 billion initial tranche A term loan facility which was subsequently increased by \$700 million in June, 2022 by the above-mentioned ninth amendment.
+The seventh amendment also provided for repayment of \$150 million of borrowings outstanding pursuant to the previous tranche A term loan facility, and; - o repayment of approximately \$488 million of outstanding borrowings and termination of the previous tranche B term loan facility.

-Pursuant to the terms of the seventh amendment, the tranche A term loan, which had \$1.679 billion of borrowings outstanding as of March 31, 2022, provides for installment payments of \$10.625 million per quarter beginning on December 31, 2021 through September 30, 2023 and \$21.25 million per quarter beginning on December 31, 2023 through June 30, 2026.
-The unpaid principal balance at June 30, 2026 is due on the maturity date.
+The terms of the tranche A term loan facility, as amended, which had \$2.368 billion of outstanding borrowings as of June 30, 2022, provides for installment payments of \$15.0 million per quarter during the period of September, 2022 through September, 2023, and \$30.0 million per quarter during the period of December, 2023 through June, 2026.
+The unpaid principal balance at June 30, 2026 is payable on the August 24, 2026 scheduled maturity date of the Credit Agreement.

-Revolving credit and tranche A term loan borrowings under the Credit Agreement bear interest at our election at either (1) the ABR rate which is defined as the rate per annum equal to the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month LIBOR rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.25% to 0.625%, or (2) the one, three or six month LIBOR rate (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 1.25% to 1.625%.
-As of March 31, 2022, the applicable margins were 0.375% for ABR-based loans and 1.375% for LIBOR-based loans under the revolving credit and term loan A facilities.
+Revolving credit and tranche A term loan borrowings under the Credit Agreement bear interest at our election at either (1) the ABR rate which is defined as the rate per annum equal to the greatest of (a) the lender's prime rate, (b) the weighted average of the federal funds rate, plus 0.5% and (c) one month SOFR rate plus 1%, in each case, plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 0.25% to 0.625%, or (2) the one, three or six month SOFR rate plus 0.1% (at our election), plus an applicable margin based upon our consolidated leverage ratio at the end of each quarter ranging from 1.25% to 1.625%.
+As of June 30, 2022, the applicable margins were 0.375% for ABR-based loans and 1.375% for SOFR-based loans under the revolving credit and term loan A facilities.
 The revolving credit facility includes a \$125 million sub-limit for letters of credit.
-The Credit Agreement is secured by certain assets of the Company and our material subsidiaries (which generally excludes asset classes such as substantially all of the patient-related accounts receivable of our acute care hospitals, and certain real estate assets and assets held in joint-ventures with third parties) and is guaranteed by our material subsidiaries.
+The Credit Agreement is secured by certain assets of the Company and our material subsidiaries (which generally excludes asset classes such as substantially all of the patient-related accounts receivable of our acute care hospitals, and certain real estate assets and assets held in joint-ventures with third parties) and is guaranteed by our material subsidiaries

 The Credit Agreement includes a material adverse change clause that must be represented at each draw.
-The Credit Agreement also contains covenants that include a limitation on sales of assets, mergers, change of ownership, liens and indebtedness, transactions with affiliates, dividends and stock repurchases; and requires compliance with financial covenants including maximum leverage.
-We were in compliance with all required covenants as of March 31, 2022 and December 31, 2021.
+The Credit Agreement also contains covenants that include a limitation on sales of assets, mergers, change of ownership, liens, indebtedness, transactions with affiliates, dividends and stock repurchases; and requires compliance with financial covenants including maximum leverage.
+We were in compliance with all required covenants as of June 30, 2022 and December 31, 2021.